jkeneda/business-math/Graphing Tools/examples.md

 LaTeX
 ===

 LaTeX is also supported in the .md files by surrounding your TeX with double dollar signs.
-You can put a line break before and after the \$\$ to get LaTeX's display math mode, otherwise you get inline math.
+You can put a line break before and after the \$\$ to get LaTeX's display math mode.
+Otherwise, you get inline math.

 ```
 Let $$f(x) = e^x - \log{x} + \sin (x^3)$$.